 17. Risk Management

 Your Company has developed and implemented a Risk Management Policy.
 The RiskManagement Committee of the Company periodically reviews all risks finalise the riskdocument and monitors various risks of the Company including the risks if any which maythreaten the existence of the Company.
 The composition and terms of reference of the RiskManagement Committee are given in the Corporate Governance Report.
 The risk documentcontaining Key and Non-Key risks including way forward for mitigation thereof as approvedby the Risk Management Committee is also reviewed by the Audit Committee and the Board ofDirectors periodically.

-During the year the Company has not accepted deposits from the public underChapter V of the Companies Act 2013.
-Your Company has not defaulted in repayment of deposits orpayment of interest during the year.
+During the year the Company has not accepted any deposits from the public underChapter V of the Companies Act 2013.
 There was no public deposit outstanding as at thebeginning and end of the financial year 2018-19.

 19. Particulars of employees